Nordstadt (Karlsruhe)

-With its approximately 9,300 inhabitants the Nordstadt is the youngest of the 27 boroughs of Karlsruhe.
-It was founded on 1 January 1996.
+The Nordstadt ([ˈnɔʁtˌʃtat], lit.
+'North City') is a district of Karlsruhe, Germany.
+It is the newest district and was founded on January 1, 1996.

+The district is further divided into Hardtwaldsiedlung and Amerikanersiedlung.

 History

 Besides areas that used to be part of the Weststadt-borough (Hardtwaldsiedlung a housing cooperative, founded in the 1920s), large parts of today's borough consist of the former United States Army Smiley Barracks (Originally built in 1937 as the Forstner-Kaserne) and the American Paul Revere Village housing area (founded in 1951).
 For that reason most streets, in what used to be Paul Revere Village, still carry the name of U.S. states.
 After the US forces left Karlsruhe in 1995 new apartment building were erected and existing apartment buildings renovated with storeys being added.

 The newly constructed Smiley West housing estate (nickname "Legoland") was built adjacent to the former Smiley Barracks.